Skip to content

 • Exercise

-To achieve the goal of “blood sugar level” you need regular physical activity to help you feel better.
+To achieve the goal of lower blood pressure in the morning you need regular physical activity to help you feel better.
 Add exercise to your daily routine.
 Have a realistic goal and make a plan.
 What exercises will you do, and when

 • Eat a Well-Balanced Diet